Bio-Based Monomers for Polymers and Plastics (RFT-478)

-This technology is patent pending with fully preserved world-wide patent rights available for licensing/partnering opportunities.
+This technology is the subject of the Issued US patent 10,513,482 and is available for licensing/partnering opportunities.

 Inquire about this technology >